SizeCredit/size-solidity/README.md

 Since Size v1.8, collections of markets, curators and rate providers are core entities of the ecosystem.
 This builds up on `copyLimitOrders`, but with more functionality:

 - A *collection* is a set of markets grouped under a curator.
-- Curators define which *rate providers* (RPs) supply the yield curves for each market in their collection.
+- A *Curator* defines *rate providers* (RPs) for each market, which sets yield curves and competes in pricing credit.
 - Collections are defined on-chain.
-Updates made by curators are automatically reflected across all subscribed users without backend or user intervention.
+Updates made by curators are automatically reflected across all subscribed users without backend or user intervention, since users' yield curves are just pointers.
 - When a curator updates the RP for a market, all users subscribed to that collection inherit the new configuration.
 - Delegation logic remains under the control of curators, not rate providers, ensuring curators can update or reassign markets freely.
+In a sense, a curator "owns" the liquidity of users subscribing to their collections.
+If a RP is not performing well, they can be replaced without compromise to the curator.
 - Each market may support multiple rate providers.
-When overlapping offers exist, the protocol uses the best available rate (e.g., lowest APR for a borrower).
+When overlapping offers exist, market order "takers" can pick the best available rate to them (e.g., lowest loan offer APR during a sell credit market order).
-- Curators can define safeguard parameters for each market:
+- Curators can define copy limit order configurations, which includes safeguard parameters for each market (min/max APR, min/max tenor), in addition to an offset APR, which is applied at end of the yield curve linear interpolation.
-  - min/max APR
-  - min/max tenor
-- These safeguards apply when the user has not defined their own.
+- These copy limit order configurations apply when the user has not defined their own.
-- Users may subscribe to multiple collections simultaneously.
-When multiple collections provide rates for the same market, the best rate is selected automatically.
 - Users can also define their own yield curves and safeguards at the market level.
 If set, these take precedence over curator defaults.
-- If users want to rely exclusively on curator-defined curves, they must explicitly unset their own configurations.
+- If users want to rely exclusively on curator-defined curves, they must explicitly unset their own limit orders (changed behavior from v1.6).
 - Users now support multiple yield curves per market, one per collection they are subscribed to, plus an optional personal configuration.
 - Curators can transfer ownership of their collections.
-- Both curators and users can define an *offset APR* per market.
-The user's offset takes precedence over the curator's.

 ##### Breaking changes

 - Copy trading behavior was updated: rate providers' limit orders no longer take precedence over a user's own yield curve.
-If a user has set a curve, it will override any curator-defined or copied configuration.
 - During reinitialization:
   - All users who previously used the `copyLimitOrder` feature are now subscribed to a new collection that mirrors the rate provider they had copied.
   - Their existing limit orders are cleared, since these may now be used by the taker side of a market order.
-  - By default, market orders now select the user-defined yield curve.
+  - By default, market orders now select the user-defined yield curve (TODO: confirm this behavior).
 Since migrated users will have no personal curve set, market orders will revert unless integrators pass an explicit collection parameter.
-- To indicate "no copy," users should pass a `CopyLimitOrderConfig` with all fields set to null *except* `offsetAPR`.
+- To indicate "no copy," users should pass a `CopyLimitOrderConfig` with all fields set to null except `offsetAPR`.
 Passing zero min/max bounds will cause reverts—even if the curator has configured valid bounds.

-The following methods were deprecated:

-- TODO
+- For the sake of clarity, `getLoanOfferAPR` and `getBorrowOfferAPR` on the `SizeView` contract were renamed to `getUserDefinedLoanOfferAPR` and `getUserDefinedBorrowOfferAPR` to be explicit about whether the yield curve is from a rate provider or from the user themselves.

 ## Test